Let’s get started

 Instructor: Prof. Mia Minnes "Minnes" rhymes with Guinness, minnes@ucsd.edu, http://cseweb.ucsd.edu/ minnes

-Our team: One instructor + two TAs and eleven tutors + all of you
+Our team: One instructor + two TAs and four tutors + all of you

 Fill in contact info for students around you, if you’d like: